Sunday, June 26, 2022

 Two more people arrive at Spence's villa: a thin old man with "a mustache and goatee of grayish black" and "black eyes that blazed like jewels [and] held weird fires in their depths," who is wearing the royal ornament of "the glorious collar of the Golden Fleece."
 A woman in a silk dress is traveling with him.
 They stop to say hello.
 He identifies them as Spaniards, and they tell him he may stay with them in Morocco anytime he likes.

-Next, Mulai Ali the Idrisi, described as a Moor, stops by.
-The man asks Spence if he knows a man named Ripperda.
+Next, Mulai Ali the Idrisi, described as a Moor, stops by and asks Spence if he knows a man named Ripperda.
 He says he's spoken to the astrologer of Arzew and their fates are linked.
 He offers Spence money, power, and a wife.
 Spence says he doesn't want payment, but "if my help will avail you, I give it freely."
 The man asks: "Will you go to Morocco with me?
 Think well!
 The stars have promised me success."
 Spence shrugs and says yes.
 Mulai Ali gives him a box and an unsigned note from someone who identifies himself as a slave and says "I have woven a net to catch Ripperda."
 Mulai Ali warns Spence to beware of a man in a black burnoose.

 Chapter 2